Here are four criteria for choosing the best whale watching tour for you:

 During the summer (June through August), light summer tops and pants or shorts are fine, but it’s a good idea to bring layers such as a fleece jacket or sweater.
 It is surprisingly cool traveling quickly over the ocean.
 On cool days, evening trips and during the spring (April – May) and fall (September – October), long pants, sweaters, snug fitting hats and warm footwear is recommended.

 Yes.
-Full length cruiser suits (extra small to double extra large) are supplied for your comfort and safety.
+Full length cruiser suits (extra small to double extra large) are supplied for your comfort and safety for all zodiac tours.
 These Transport Canada-approved flotation suits provide protection from ocean spray and the cool ocean air.

 Sunglasses, camera, tight fitting hat, sunscreen and a sense of adventure!